Explore your options

 Study accounting and you’ll learn the language of business.
 You’ll learn to support a business by providing financial information for decision-making at both an operational and strategic level.

-Unitec’s accounting training courses teach you how to prepare financial statements and manage accounts, prepare tax returns and prepare budgets and cash flows.
+Unitec’s accounting programmes teach you how to prepare financial statements and manage accounts, prepare tax returns and prepare budgets and cash flows.
 More importantly you learn how to analyse and interpret accounting information.
-Our courses cover a variety of subjects from financial and management accounting, taxation, auditing and accounting information systems.
+Our programmes cover a variety of subjects from financial and management accounting, taxation, auditing and accounting information systems.

-Study is flexible, with some evening courses and opportunities for working in business and double majors in other business disciplines.
+Study is flexible, with some evening courses, lots of opportunities to work in a business, and double majors in other business disciplines.
 Practical assignments and industry-experienced lecturers will also give you a solid base to launch your professional accounting career.

 Programmes and study path